YU000jp/Logseq-column-Layout/README.md

 #### Suitable for [Omnivore plugin](https://github.com/omnivore-app/logseq-omnivore)

 - Omnivore is a **WebClipping tool** that can be quoted to Logseq.
-- You can see the table of web clips for the day next to the journal, so it's easy to access.
+It is possible to see the table of web clips for the day next to the journal, so it's easy to access.
 (View `substack.com` newsletter)

 #### 📅 As a list for inclusion in the next journal